 Call the nursing home or assisted living facility if they haven’t notified you of their plan to combat this pandemic.
 Kentucky nursing homes should be implementing the recommended CDC guidelines as they apply to nursing homes and long-term care facilities.
 Nursing homes should communicate with the residents’ family contacts to outline their response to COVID-19 in Kentucky.
 Moreover, nursing homes in Kentucky should already have infection control policies in place to deal with infection outbreaks within their facilities.

 Thinking of Moving Your Family Member Out of the Nursing Home?

 Many clients have inquired about removing their family members from a nursing home during this pandemic.
 The CDC and local health departments should be consulted if this is being considered.
 This is not a decision to make lightly.
 There are many variables to consider, such as the ability to care for the resident outside the nursing home, the level of risk of contagion in your area, and the stress of relocation.
 It is critical you consult with the health department and CDC as well as your family member’s primary care physician, if possible.
 Although moving a family member out of a nursing home may seem like the safest decision, it could be the worst.

 Stay safe and healthy—and do everything you can safely do to help other members of our community.
 We will get through this together.

 Contact Our Experienced Nursing Home Lawyers Today

 We have successfully handled hundreds of nursing home abuse cases throughout Kentucky.
 We would be pleased to provide you or your family with a free consultation.
-Please contact us at 888-450-4456 to learn more.
+Please contact our Louisville nursing home abuse attorney at 888-450-4456 to learn more.